 - Infusion therapy

-A licensed physical therapist or a licensed physical therapist assistant evaluates your level of functionality and establishes a plan of care for your specific needs.
-Physical therapists help improve your mobility, strength, balance, endurance, and coordination and teach you and your caregivers how to reduce your risk of falls.
+A licensed physical therapist evaluates your level of functionality and establishes a plan of care for your specific needs.
+Physical therapists and licensed physical therapy assistants help improve your mobility, strength, balance, endurance, and coordination and teach you and your caregivers how to reduce your risk of falls.

 A licensed occupational therapist or a licensed occupational therapy assistant can help you improve your ability to care for yourself, perform activities of daily living, and use adaptive equipment to make tasks easier.